ReitenSchnell/CrimesAndPatterns/README.md

 * D3.js

 ## Api
 This is a REST API implementation based on lightweight web server Suave.
-It reads data from preprocessed JSON file and GET requests from client application.
-Also it is responsible for serving static files.
-This application is ready for deploy to IIS.
+It reads data from preprocessed JSON file and serves GET requests from client application.
+Web.config was added to make this application be ready for deploy to IIS.